-In the first book of the Bible—a Book read by many prominent professionals—it states, “On the seventh day God ended His work which He had made” (Gen. 2:2).
+The first book of the Bible states: “On the seventh day God ended His work which He had made” (Gen. 2:2).

 Realize that the language makes the Sabbath non-negotiable rest time.
 Additionally, this command not only contains instruction to rest on the seventh-day Sabbath, but also to work outside of it.
-One action complements the other.
 It shows the appropriate work-life balance in action and essentially defines overwork as anything done outside a six-day framework.

 Setting 24 hours aside for the Sabbath, out of 168 hours in a week, goes a long way in helping solve the work-life imbalance.
-It is much more comprehensive than a “tech sabbath,” a “stop day,” a “sabbatical,” or simply having “weekends off.”
+It is much more comprehensive than a “tech sabbath” or “sabbatical.”
 It is a day to be recharged wholly—physically and spiritually.

 However, this weekly repose alone is not a cure-all for the work-life imbalance.
 We must also apply the principle of rest on a daily basis.

 In addition to telling mankind of the weekly Sabbath’s benefit, Christ recognized the importance of balancing daily work with personal time.
 In John 11:9-10, He said: “Are there not twelve hours in the day?
 If any man walk in the day, he stumbles not…But if a man walk in the night, he stumbles.”